felippe-regazio/plume-css/README.md

 # HTML & Body Normalizing

-Plume is already nomalized, but since its scoped, it cant access the HMTL and Body directly.
-So, to completly normalize the entire APP you must also normalize the HTML and Body.
+Plume is already normalized, but since its scoped, it cant access the HMTL and Body directly.
+So, to completely normalize the entire APP you must also normalize the HTML and Body.
 To do it, just use this snippet:

 ```css
 html {